 For those with dim sum cravings, hit up this old time shop anytime between 3am to 5pm (yup, that’s right!), which makes it a great place to get some post-partying grub.
 Many seniors in the area and countless taxi drivers love to come here for their daily dim sum, which is always a good sign that the food is legit.
 There’s plenty of table space here but bear in mind that service is quite limited and slow, and in order to get what you want to eat, you’ve got to head on over to the dim sum table near the front of the restaurant to pick up your food.
 Must-eats here include their gigantic siu mai, chicken feet, Cantonese steamed minced beef (served with rice!), and freshly steamed custard buns.
 The creamy, salty and sweet flavour combination of the custard buns here will leave you wanting more.

 Perhaps one of the most controversial pizza spots in Hong Kong, and with a dark sense of humour that we appreciate (you’re missing out if you’ve never read their Instagram captions), Alvy’s manages to hit the spot every time we get a craving for a hot pie.
 Opt to share a few slices of the Four Cheese (they use a combination of mozzarella, fontina, piedmont blue, and pecorino) or try the Meatball pizza, complete with Sunday sauce, bocconcini mozzarella and parmigiano.
-If you’re feeling brave, go ahead and try the Bak Gwei, featuring gruyere béchamel, char siu pork, mozzarella and geung yeong or head straight for Popeye-Roni complete with ‘nduja, scamorza and you guessed it, sautéed spinach, you can satisfy any pizza cravings here.
+If you’re feeling brave, go ahead and try the Bak Gwei, featuring gruyere béchamel, char siu pork, mozzarella and geung yeong.
+Or, head straight for Popeye-Roni complete with ‘nduja, scamorza and – you guessed it – sautéed spinach.

 Alvy’s, 8 Holland Street, Kennedy Town, Hong Kong, p.
 2312 2996

 If you’re visiting this spot on the weekend during dinner hour, expect to wait a little bit.
-This homey little restaurant holds no more than 20 seats, is family-run and serves tantalizing dishes of Egyptian and Mediterranean fare.
+This homey little restaurant holds no more than 20 seats, is family-run and serves tantalising dishes of Egyptian and Mediterranean fare.
 They offer a great set lunch menu, and their tagines are heavenly – we recommend the fish tagine, or the okra tagine with lamb.
-Remember to order a mixture of hot mezze, including haloumi cheese and wara inab and cold mezze, note: the tabbouleh here has a strong, citrus-y flavour and the Labna is so delicious you’ll want to lick the bowl.
+Remember to order a mixture of hot mezze, including haloumi cheese and wara inab.
+Note: the tabbouleh here has a strong, citrus-y flavour and the Labna is so delicious you’ll want to lick the bowl.
 Mains such as the shawarma, or aziza chicken, are bound to hit the spot and get rid of those hunger pangs.